Sitefinity/feather-packages/Bootstrap/README.md

 }
 ```

-To load the `project.min.js` open the project Razor layout file (`MVC/Views/Layouts/default.cshtml`) and add a reference there.
+To load `project.min.js` open the project Razor layout file (`MVC/Views/Layouts/default.cshtml`) and add a reference there.
 ```
 	@Html.Script(Url.Content"\~/ResourcePackages/Bootstrap/assets/dist/js/project.min.js"),
 	"bottom")
 ```

+###Icons
+Place all svg files that you want to use as icon via an icon font in `assets/src/project/icons`.
+The icon font will be created the first time grunt is run.
+If you add new svg files you will have to run the task manually (`grunt webfont`) or rerun default grunt task.
+Two css classes will be generated for each icon.
+If the name of the svg file is logo.svg, the names of the css classes will be:
+- `icon-logo` - icon is displayed before Company name
+`<span class="icon-logo">Company name</span>`
+- `icon-item-logo` - icon is displayed after Company name
+`<span class="icon-item-logo">Company name</span>`

 ## Upgrade recommendations
 - If you work on a copy of Bootstrap, e.g. BootstrapCustom